betselotz/MTB-Illumina-WGS-Analysis/README.md

 done
 ```

+# MAFFT
-# MAFFT v7.490 does not accept multiple input files on the command line.
+MAFFT v7.490 does not accept multiple input files on the command line.
 It expects a single FASTA file containing all sequences.
 Passing multiple paths causes it to think the filenames are options.

-# The correct approach is to merge all consensus FASTAs into one file, then run MAFFT on that single file.
+The correct approach is to merge all consensus FASTAs into one file, then run MAFFT on that single file.
-# Step 1: Merge all consensus FASTAs
+Step 1: Merge all consensus FASTAs
 ```bash
 cat consensus_sequences/*.fasta > consensus_sequences/all_consensus.fasta
 ```
-# Step 2: Run MAFFT
+Step 2: Run MAFFT
 ```bash
 mafft --auto --reorder --thread -1 consensus_sequences/all_consensus.fasta > consensus_sequences/aligned_consensus.fasta
 ```
-#  Step 3: Verify
+ Step 3: Verify
 ```bash
 head consensus_sequences/aligned_consensus.fasta
 ```